AISI / Alloy Steel 94B30

 This alloy, a nickel-chromium-molybdenum grade, contains a very small amount of boron, which has a marked effect on its hardenability.

 This grade shows good strength and toughness properties and very good hardenability, this latter as a result of the boron addition.
-AISI 94B30 is used in applications such as forged connecting rods, engine bolts and studs.
+The alloy is used in applications such as forged connecting rods, engine bolts and studs.

-Normalizing: A temperature in the region of 1650ºF (900ºC) is used in normalizing of AISI 94B30, followed by air cooling.
+Normalizing: A temperature in the region of 1650ºF (900ºC) is used in normalizing of this alloy, followed by air cooling.

-Tempering: AISI 94B30 would be tempered at a temperature based on past experience, to give the required mechanical properties.
+Tempering: The alloy would be tempered at a temperature based on past experience, to give the required mechanical properties.

-Weldability: AISI 94B30 is readily welded by all normal fusion methods, but only in the annealed or normalized conditions, prior to case hardening.
+Weldability: The alloy is readily welded by all normal fusion methods, but only in the annealed or normalized conditions, prior to case hardening.